 In this scenario, there would be the assessment of monoisotopic mass which would be the molecular weight of a tiny molecule viz. it would contain the most common isotope of every element.
 You should notice that there would be some subtle differences from the molecular mass where the there would be definitions related to the isotope choices and hence the possibility of many a single specific molecular weight arises.
 The regular periodic table would not have the monoisotopic molecular weights and to calculate them they could be traced only on the isotopic masses table.
 As molecules with a lot of atoms least likely contain the highest abundant isotope of every element in an exclusive manner, larger molecules are the ones that mostly rely on average molecular mass.
 As isotopes are represented within the molecule owing to the statistical distribution of atoms, an average molecular weight (theoretical) could be computed relying on the relative atomic weight on the general periodic table.

-This method is based on the Mark–Houwink relations which state that volumetric proportion of dispersed particles present in a typical solvent is the dependent factor on which the intrinsic viscosity of solutions/ suspensions of macromolecules.
+This method is based on the Mark–Houwink relations, which state that volumetric proportion of dispersed particles present in a typical solvent is the dependent factor on which the intrinsic viscosity of solutions/ suspensions of macromolecules.
 To be specific, the particular molecular shape would be dependent on the conversion factor about the hydrodynamic size.
 Different range of techniques like that cater to the effects of hydrodynamics like SEC, DLS, DOSY, viscometry and diffusion would help to describe the molecular weight.
 The Molecular weight could thus be calculated using a range or series of macromolecule specific standards using the hydrodynamic size.

-Traditional methods like the Zimm method which relies on light scattering would be helpful in determining the molecular weight.
+Traditional methods like the Zimm method, which relies on light scattering would be helpful in determining the molecular weight.
 The method employed would be either use multi-angle light scattering detectors or classical static light scattering.
 The only required external measurement would be the refractive index increment that indicates changes in the refractive index with concentration.

 Thus the steps mentioned above would be more than sufficient to determine the molecular weight in the best possible manner.
-Students hence could refer this as a reference tool whenever they wish to find the molecular weight of elements they wish to know more about.
+Students hence could refer to this as a reference tool whenever they wish to find the molecular weight of elements they wish to know more about.